MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/troubleshooting/warehousing/SCM_Warehouse_and_Transportation_The-weight-fields-on.md

 1. Set **Check/Fix** to *Fix error*.
 1. In the check box list, select the **Warehouse load weight consistency check** check box and make sure that only this row is highlighted.
 1. At the top of the check box list, select the ellipsis button to open a drop-down list and then select **Dialog** from the list.
 1. The **Warehouse load weight consistency check** dialog box opens.
-Make the following settings to specify the values for which the consistency should run:
+Make the following settings to specify the values for which the consistency check should run:

     - **Load ID:** Specify a load ID.
 Leave this blank to check all load IDs.
     - **Item number:** Specify an item number.
 Leave this blank to check all items.